w3c/i18n-checker-java/README.md

         Arrays.asList("example context1", "example context2"));
 ```

 Or you can make use of the [`org.w3.i18n.AssertionProvider`](http://github.com/w3c/i18n-checker/blob/master/src/main/java/org/w3/i18n/AssertionProvider.java) class. `AssertionProvider` exposes `public static Assertion getForWith(String id, Assertion.Level level, List<String> contexts)`.
-This method takes the id and Level you provide, and finds the corresponding title and description, then instatiates a new Assertion with all the details, plus the given list of contexts. `AssertionProvider` currently gets its definitions from a properties file: [`src/main/resources/assertions-EN.properties`](https://github.com/w3c/i18n-checker/blob/master/src/main/resources/assertions-EN.properties).
+This method takes the id and Level you provide, and finds a corresponding title and description.
+Then it creates a new Assertio with the details, plus the given list of contexts. `AssertionProvider` currently gets its definitions from a properties file: [`src/main/resources/assertions-EN.properties`](https://github.com/w3c/i18n-checker/blob/master/src/main/resources/assertions-EN.properties).
 To add your own definitions to `AssertionProvider`, you must modify this file (instructions are provided at the top of the file in a comment block).

 The following guidelines should be observed:
 * `ParsedDocument` shouldn't make use of `Assertion`;
+* `Check` shouldn't make use of `DocumentResource`;
 * methods in `Check` shouldn't need to do any complicated processing, such as using the HTML parser; and
 * assertions are written for people who want to improve the i18n of their work-- advice is qualified by published W3C guidelines and specifications.